wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 Give this conversation a clear, descriptive title that summarizes the main topic.
 This will be the H1 heading of the archive.

 ### Step 4: Summarize Each Phase

+**⚠️ LANGUAGE REMINDER: Write all summaries in the conversation's language (not English, not content language)!**

 Write concise summaries for each phase:

 **Initial Query:**